Masami Ishigaki

-Masami Ishigaki (石垣 雅海, Ishigaki Masami) is a Japanese professional baseball infielder for the Chiba Lotte Marines in Japan's Nippon Professional Baseball.
+Masami Ishigaki (石垣 勝海, Ishigaki Masami) is a Japanese professional baseball infielder for the Chiba Lotte Marines in Japan's Nippon Professional Baseball.

 Early career

 Ishigaki started playing baseball in his third year with Kamejiro Elementary School.
 In his senior year in middle school, Ishigaki was selected for the Tohoku regional representative team.
 In spring of his first year at South Sakata High School he became the regular third baseman for the team and in fall of the same year, he switched to fielding at short-stop.
 In spring of his second year he was put in the outfield but returned to short stop in spring of his senior year.

 Through his high school career he was not able to play at the summer koshien tournament with the best result being a semi-final appearance in the Tohoku prefectural tournament.

 On 20 October 2016, Ishigaki was selected as the 3rd draft pick for the Chunichi Dragons at the 2016 NPB Draft and on 22 November signed a provisional contract with a ¥50,000,000 sign-on bonus and a ¥5,400,000 yearly salary.